tapunict/System-Stats-By-Keylogger/README.md

 <img src="docs/logos/elasticsearch-logo.png" height="70px" />

+Elasticsearch is a distributed, RESTful search and analytics engine capable of addressing a growing number of use cases.
+As the heart of the free and open Elastic Stack, it centrally stores your data for lightning fast search, fine‑tuned relevancy, and powerful analytics that scale with ease.

 <img src="docs/logos/spark-logo.png" height="70px" />

 Spark is a unified analytics engine for large-scale data processing in real-time.